sahitya-chandra/codexa/README.md

 2.  **Query Phase**:
     - **Embed Query**: Converts your question into a vector.
     - **Retrieve**: Finds the most similar code chunks from the database.
-    - **Generate**: Constructs a prompt with the retrieved context and conversation history, then queries the LLM for an answer.
+    - **Generate**: Constructs a prompt with the retrieved context and conversation history, then queries the local LLM (Ollama) for an answer.

 ## 🏁 Getting Started